-The Texas Liver Institute is excited to announce the opening of our Dallas Clinic.
-The clinic will be run by Dr. Rita Lepe who recently joined TLI as the Director of the Division of Hepatology Health Disparities Studies.
-She will be seeing patients in Dallas and surrounding areas.
+The Texas Liver Institute opened a Dallas Clinic in 2020.
+The clinic is run by Dr. Rita Lepe who serves as Director of Hepatology Health Disparities Studies.

-Our clinic will offer hepatology services for all types of patients including alcoholic and non-alcoholic fatty liver disease, hepatitis B & C, drug induced liver disease, autoimmune liver diseases as well as outpatient management of cirrhosis and liver cancer.
+Our clinic offers hepatology services for all types of patients including alcoholic and non-alcoholic fatty liver disease, hepatitis B & C, drug induced liver disease, autoimmune liver diseases as well as outpatient management of cirrhosis and liver cancer.

 In addition, noninvasive imaging services (Fibroscan) will be available to stage liver disease.